calgray/athreading/README.md

 ## Usage

-Synchronous I/O functions and generators using sleep/wait operations can be run asyncronoously by offloading to worker threads and avoid blocking the async I/O loop.
+Synchronous I/O functions and generators using sleep/wait operations can be run asynchronously by offloading to worker threads and avoid blocking the async I/O loop.

 ### Callable → Coroutine